ffd8/P5LIVE/README.md

 ## TOOLS USED
-P5LIVE is possible thanks to these amazing open-source projects:
+P5LIVE is possible thanks to these amazing open-source projects.
+Listed in order of adoption:

 - [p5.js](https://p5js.org), magic – v1.0.0
 - [ace editor](https://ace.c9.io), code editor on top